Using public accessor tasks/functions to read and write registers causes BLKANDNBLK error

 Could you extend the test to check the read and write accessors?
 Due to the blocking assignment there's both the new value and the old value at play.
 It should correctly be sorting them out, but it's better to be sure and also verify it doesn't change down the road.
 Assuming the accessors do work correctly, then it's just a issue of automatically suppressing the warning.

-#2 Updated by Jeremy Bennett almost 2 years ago
+#2 Updated by Jeremy Bennett over 7 years ago

 Tests extended to include execution.
 Running with -Wno-BLKANDNBLK, these tests give correct results.
 The test harness matches for the exact output.
 Ideally I should like to use pattern matching to skip irrelevant lines with the "expect" argument, but I couldn't get this to work.